Nemie/pyladies-docker-workshop/text.md

 Images are blueprints for containers.
 You can think of images as source code and containers as running instances of that source code.

-You can get images from the DockerHub or you can build your own.
+You can get images from the DockerHub or you can you write them from scratch.

 ===